kidanger/Drystal/doc/api.rst

 .. lua:function:: draw_rect(x, y, w, h)

-   Draw a filled rectangle.
+   Draws a filled rectangle.

 .. lua:function:: draw_rect_rotated(x, y, w, h, angle: float)

-   Draw a filled rotated rectangle.
+   Draws a filled rotated rectangle.

 .. lua:function:: draw_square(x, y, w, h)

-   Draw a non-filled rectangle.
+   Draws a non-filled rectangle.

 .. lua:function:: draw_circle(x, y, radius: float)

-   Draw a circle.
+   Draws a circle.
 The coordinate is the position of the center. ``radius`` is expressed in pixel.

-    .. note:: Draw circle draws a lot of triangles.
+    .. note:: This function draws a lot of triangles.
 If possible, include a circle in your spritesheet and draw it with :ref:`draw_sprite <draw_sprite>`.

 .. lua:function:: draw_polygon(x1, y1, x2, y2, ...)

-   Draw a filled polygon.
+   Draws a filled polygon.

 .. lua:function:: draw_polyline(x1, y1, x2, y2, ...)

-   Draw a non-filled polygon.
+   Draws a non-filled polygon.

 .. lua:function:: draw_image(x, y, w, h, destx, desty[, destw=w[, desth=h]])

-   Draw an image.
+   Draws an image.
 It can be resized if ``destw`` or ``desth`` are different than ``w`` and ``h``

 .. _draw_sprite:
 .. lua:function:: draw_sprite(sprite: table, x, y[, transform: table])

-   Draw a sprite.
+   Draws a sprite.
    Use :ref:`Sprite <sprite>` for easier sprite drawing.

    :param: sprite must have fields x, y, w and h